danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 # Scenarios

 In all URIs below, there is an implicit base URI, then the optional version and [data partition segments](#data-partition).
+We will insert the partitionId in to its own table if there is no partitionId exists.
+This will allow us to query for partitions.

 ## STOW
 Users must specify a partition id when storing studies, series and instances.